-Every semester I seem to have a student or two who can't quite figure the technology out.
+Every semester I seem to have a student or two who can't quite figure the technology out and just sits in silence staring at the floor all semester.
 If you are having any problems logging on to your account, please contact me!
 Your success in this class is dependent on this!